+The preparation of drill pad surfaces and improvement of road surfaces for exploration operations would avoid any standing surface waters or ephemeral drainages present.
+Areas with standing surface waters would be avoided until the surface is dry.
 The topographic features of the area surrounding the drill pads are generally flat, with little topographic relief.
 In the event of heavy rains, surface runoff would be less likely to cause flooding or erosion issues compared to areas with more topography.
 The ephemeral drainages within the project area could cause flash flooding or damage to roads or access routes in the event of heavy storms.
-These occurrences would be more impactful to the infrastructure present than to the water resources themselves.
+The preparation of drill pad surfaces would avoid ephemeral drainages to prevent any interference with surface water flow.
 Berms, diversion channels and sumps would be built to reduce any potential impacts that may arise from heavy monsoon events.
 These features would ensure surface water follows the least impactful path and would keep surface water out of areas of potential contamination, such as the reserve pit.
+The proposed routes that would be re-opened and improved would be reclaimed to the original surface topography and seeded, upon BLM request.

-The CIAA for water quality and quantity is the Upper Colorado-Kane Springs Hydrologic Unit which includes the targeted depth intervals for producing leasable commodities.
+The CIAA for water quality and quantity is the Upper Colorado-Kane Springs Hydrologic Unit which includes the targeted formation depths for exploration of leasable commodities.